dodocloud/engineeringroles/managers/engineering_manager.md

 ## The Engineering Manager is accountable for building high performing teams.

 ### Accountabilities
-* *If the team has low CvD[1] (under 90%) it’s on the EM*
+* *Maintain CvD[1] over 90%*
-* *If the team has low commitment (below 70% of capacity) it’s on the EM*
+* *Maintain commitment of team above 70% of capacity*
-* *If the team isn’t continuously improving their process to deliver more effectively & reduce bottlenecks, it’s on the EM*
+* *Continuously improve team process to deliver more effectively & reduce bottlenecks*
-* *If the team is not communicating well or working well together it’s on the EM.*
+* *Ensure that team is communicating well and working well together*
-* *If the engineers who report to them don’t have the right skillset to tackle their problems it’s on the EM*
-* *If the engineers who report to them aren’t focussed on their work it’s on the EM*
-* *If engineers that report to them have performance problems that impact teams being able to deliver, it’s on the EM*
-* *If engineers that report to them don’t have personal goals & career development plans, it’s on the EM*
+* *Make sure that team members have a good growth plan*
+* *Empower the team to solve individial performance issues*

 ### Responsibilities